 - Medical condition(s) and/or treatment(s) that make it impossible or unsafe for the student to enroll in the term to which they have been admitted.

-- Military orders changing an applicant’s ability to enroll in the term to which they have been admitted.
-This applies to U.S. military personnel only.
+- United States Armed Forces active military orders changing an applicant’s ability to enroll in the term to which they have been admitted.
+Applicant must be an active U.S. military.

 - Extraordinary family circumstance not otherwise indicated.

-Please note that requests for deferments are granted solely at the discretion of the director of admissions, and relevant documentation may be required.
+Please note requests for deferments are granted solely at the discretion of the Executive Director of Admissions, and relevant documentation may be required.
+Applicants may postpone their initial enrollment at UCI for a maximum of one year.
+Applicants who cannot enroll after one year, will need to reapply for admission.

 Submitting a Request for Deferment

-Applicants seeking a deferment that meets one or more of the circumstances stated above must submit a letter formally requesting consideration to defer admission to another term.
-Be sure to include your name and Student ID number in the letter.
-The letter should be mailed to:
+Applicants seeking a deferment that meets one or more of the circumstances stated above, and who submitted a positive Statement of Intent to Register (SIR), must submit a letter formally requesting consideration to defer admission to another term accompanied with supporting documents.
+Be sure to include your name and Student ID number on all documents.
+Deferment requests may be submitted up until the first day of instruction.

 ATTN: Records / Deferment